Nationalist government: Nanjing decade and war with Japan

 Economic growth and social improvements were mixed.
 The Kuomintang supported women's rights and education, the abolition of polygamy, and foot binding.
 The government of the Republic of China under Chiang's leadership also enacted a women's quota in the parliament with reserved seats for women.
-During the Nanjing Decade, average Chinese citizens received the education they'd never had the chance to get in the dynasties that increased the literacy rate across China.
-The education also promotes the ideals of Tridemism of democracy, republicanism, science, constitutionalism, and Chinese Nationalism based on the Political Tutelage of the Kuomintang.
-However, Periodic famines continued under Nationalist rule: in Northern China from 1928 to 1930, in Sichuan from 1936 to 1937, and in Henan from 1942 to 1943.
+During the Nanjing Decade, the spread of education increased the literacy rate across China and promoted the ideals of Sun Yat-sen's Three Principles of the People of democracy, republicanism, science, constitutionalism, and Chinese nationalism based on the Political Tutelage of the Kuomintang.
+However, periodic famines continued: in Northern China from 1928 to 1930, in Sichuan from 1936 to 1937, and in Henan from 1942 to 1943.
 In total, these famines cost at least 11.7 million lives.
 GDP growth averaged 3.9 per cent a year from 1929 to 1941 and per capita GDP about 1.8 per cent.
 Among other institutions, the Nationalist Government founded the Academia Sinica and the Central Bank of China.
-In 1932, China sent a team for the first time to the Olympic Games.
+In 1932, China for the first time sent teams to the Olympic Games.

 The Nationalists faced a new challenge with the Japanese invasion of Manchuria in 1931, with hostilities continuing through the Second Sino-Japanese War, part of World War II, from 1937 to 1945.
 The government of the Republic of China retreated from Nanjing to Chongqing.
 In 1945, after the war of eight years, Japan surrendered and the Republic of China, under the name "China", became one of the founding members of the United Nations.
 The government returned to Nanjing in 1946.